Notice

 • Biking: Both directions

-(PICTURED ABOVE) Argentine North Fork is A-Basin’s primary singletrack trail.
+Argentine North Fork is A-Basin’s primary singletrack trail.
 It begins near Mountain Goat Plaza in the base area and ascends to Black Mountain Lodge at mid-mountain.
-Hikers and bikers will find wildflowers, scenic vistas and crystal-clear streams along the way.
-Hike it both ways to work up your appetite for lunch at the 6th Alley Bar & Grill, or ride the chairlift to mid-mountain and hike ANFT back down to the base area.
+Hikers and bikers will find wildflowers, scenic vistas, and crystal-clear streams.
+Hike both ways to work up your appetite for lunch at the 6th Alley Bar & Grill, or ride the chairlift to mid-mountain and hike ANFT back down to the base area.

 • Hiking: Both directions